AdobeDocs/experience-manager-screens.en/help/user-guide/on-demand-content.md

    >
    >
    >    1. The workflow does not work if there are no changes in the project and nothing for **Update Offline Content**.
-   >    1. The workflow will not work if author does not complete the replication process (contents are still uploading to publish instance) after selecting the **Publish** button in the managing publication workflow.
+   >    1. The workflow will not work if the author does not complete the replication process (contents are still uploading to publish instance) after selecting the **Publish** button in the managing publication workflow.

    >[!CAUTION]
-   >If as an author or content creator, you want to see the changes in the devices that are attached to the author instance, click **Update Offline Content** from channel dashboard or by selecting the project.
-In this case, the update offline content is only performed in the author instance.
+   >As a content creator, if you want to see the changes in the devices that are attached to the author instance, click **Update Offline Content** from the channel dashboard or by selecting the project.
+In this case, the update of offline content is only performed in the author instance.

 1. Navigate to the project and click **Update Offline Content** from the action bar.
-This action forwards the same command to publish instance, so that the offline zips are created on your Publish instance too.
+This action forwards the same command to the publish instance, so that the offline zips are created on your Publish instance too.

    ![screen_shot_2019-02-25at23451pm](assets/screen_shot_2019-02-25at23451pm.png)